-Writing is as much a craft as any art form.
+Writing is a craft.
 It takes time, training, and dedication to develop, and though there are plenty of helpful writing tricks and techniques that screenwriters, playwrights, and novelists can glean from the great writers, teachers, and masters of the craft, no craft book, blog, podcast, or Master Class can do for the writer what actual writing can.

-To develop their craft, writers must study it but also apply it.
+To develop our craft, writers must study it but also apply it.
 As the Spanish proverb says, “it’s not the same to talk of bulls as it is to be in the bullring.”

 However, without strong off the page habits and a well-rounded approach to the creative process, even the best writer can lack the energy, focus, commitment to apply their creative discoveries, learning, and craft observations to their work on the page.

 As someone who has spent more time this year writing than ever before, I can speak to the oft unspoken side effects of not having healthy habits off the page.
 And yes, these side effects do manifest in the quality of work on the page.

 Habits do not form overnight.
 They must be forged and tempered by the steady hammer of repetition.
 As Aristotle wrote,

 “we are what we repeatedly do.”

 While it makes sense that if you want to get better at writing dialogue, character arcs, or effective exposition, you have to repeatedly work with those elements, practice, fail, assess, and revise.

 Likewise, off the page habits of writing must also be practiced and repeated.